Erik Portillo

-Erik Portillo (born 3 September 2000) is a Swedish professional ice hockey goaltender for the Ontario Reign of the American Hockey League (AHL) as a prospect for the Los Angeles Kings of the National Hockey League (NHL).
+Erik Portillo (born 3 September 2000) is a Swedish professional ice hockey player who is a goaltender for the Los Angeles Kings of the National Hockey League (NHL).
 Portillo was drafted in the third round, 67th overall, by the Buffalo Sabres in the 2019 NHL entry draft.

 Playing career

 Junior

 Portillo played for the Dubuque Fighting Saints of the United States Hockey League (USHL) during the 2019–20 season.
 He appeared in 27 games and posted a 19–5–1 record, leading the USHL with a 2.11 goals against average (GAA), and a .915 save percentage.
 Following the season he was named first team All-USHL and named the USHL Goaltender of the Year.